blaynem/rumble-raffle-DAO/README.md

 - Players (users who have joined agame):
   - Listen for address activity and only convert a `user` -> `player` when a payment tx goes through
 - Sockets:
+  - We need more security when passing them back and forth.
   - Sockets data needs to be encoded from server side somehow
 - Testing: